sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #7.
 Creating a script that creates a file and adds text Best school and ends in a new line
 #8.
 I am saving the current state of my directory in to a file
 #9.
 I want to duplicate the last line of the file iacta
+#10.
+A Script to delete all .js files in my directory and subdirectories